Welcome to my honest Smart Money Methods review!

 Blah, blah, blah…

-The cheesy and hyped up sales video to is extremely deceptive, to say the least, because everything that comes out of the guy’s mouth is pure Bullsh*t.
+The cheesy and hyped up sales video is deceptive, to say the least.

 If I had a dollar each time I heard that baloney online, I’d be wealthier than Bill Gates by now lol.